Volvo S60 Saloon (2019 - ) review

-Most versions of the S60 have a standard suspension setup, which we haven’t yet had the chance to try.
 The R-Design trim has a lowered suspension to match its more racy looks, and that gives a good balance of abilities.
 It’s compliant enough to keep life comfy over most lumps and bumps, but it’s also well controlled enough to stop the body leaning over too much or feeling floaty or unsettled on undulating roads.
 The steering is responsive and well weighted, which also helps the S60 feel secure and civilised in equal measure.
 Be aware, though, that the hybrid versions weigh a lot more – about 200kg - than the petrols, and you can really feel this in the handling.
 The hybrids still feel sharp - mainly because the extra weight is located centrally within the car, helping with weight distribution – but direction changes still feel rather more laboured.
 The top-end trim, called Polestar Engineered, comes with a different suspension again, with more sophisticated adjustable dampers (though these are adjusted mechanically rather than electronically by the various driving modes, and adjusting the rear ones involves taking the back wheels off).
 It also has additional structural bracing on the front end, plus uprated brakes.
 With the suspension settings we tried, the car did feel a bit sharper than the other versions, but the ride was also a lot firmer, so be prepared to sacrifice some comfort in the pursuit of extra agility.

 How powerful is it?